A Comprehensive Survey of Data Reduction Rules for the Maximum Weighted Independent Set Problem: Related Work

 Exact algorithms compute optimal solutions by systematically exploring the solution space.
 A frequently used paradigm in exact algorithms for combinatorial optimization problems is called \emph{branch-and-bound}~\cite{land1960automatic}.
 One of the earliest results using this technique for the problems we consider here was the MWC solver called \cliquer~\cite{ostergaard1999new}.
 In the following, we cover the exact solvers developed for the MVC, MWVC, and MWIS in that order.

 Since \cliquer, several more branch-and-bound solvers for the MWC problem have been presented.
 These branch-and-bound solvers can broadly be placed in two categories.
 The first category uses \textsc{MaxSAT} reasoning to prune the search space and includes the two branch-and-bound algorithms called \mwclq{}~\cite{fang2016exact}, and \tsmmwc{}~\cite{jiang2018two}.
 The second category focuses on data reductions instead.
 It includes the \wlmc{}~\cite{jiang2017exact} and \mwcredu{}~\cite{erhardt2023improved} algorithms.
 The first algorithm \wlmc{} utilize a straightforward upper/lower bound reduction rule, where the heaviest known clique is used as a lower bound.
 Then, for any vertex $u$, an upper bound on the heaviest clique containing $u$ is $\textsc{UB}_0(u) = \w(N[u])$.
 If this upper bound is less than or equal to the lower bound, $u$ can be removed.
 In addition to the fast $\textsc{UB}_0$, they also consider a slightly more complicated upper bound that tries to exclude the heaviest neighbor.
-With the most recent algorithm, \mwcredu{}, Erhardt \etal introduced several new reduction rules that significantly improved the state-of-the-art exact solvers.
+With the most recent algorithm, \mwcredu{}, Erhardt~\etal~introduced several new reduction rules that significantly improved the state-of-the-art exact solvers.
 These include reductions based on twins, domination, and simplicial vertices.
+In 2024, Rozman~\etal~\cite{rozman2024exact} introduced a branch-and-bound method called \maxcliqueweight{} for the MWC problem using simple bounds based on coloring.
+In their solver, the authors do not use data reduction rules, and in the experiments, \maxcliqueweight{} is compared only to the MWC solver \cliquer~\cite{ostergaard1999new}, which was presented in 2002.

 For the MWVC and MWIS, only one recent exact solver called \sbms~\cite{xu2016new} did not utilize data reductions.
 Instead, \sbms{} uses a series of \textsc{SAT} formulations that each answered if there is an MWVC of a given size.
 Since \sbms{}, every exact algorithm presented for these two problems relies on reduction rules.
-The first in this sequence, \bmwvc~\cite{wang2019exact}, analyzed the effectiveness of the reductions and showed that reduction rules often reduce massive graphs to tractable sizes.
+The first in this sequence, \bmwvc~\cite{wang2019exact}, analyzed the effectiveness of the reductions and showed that reduction rules often reduce massive graphs \hbox{to tractable sizes.}